fancydsDEV/Discord-bot-Tatsuwari-/readme.md

 ```
 link: https://rapidapi.com/hub
 ```
+is for free.
-is for free before you run this bot!!,\
+before you run this bot!!,\
 pls install the requirements

 ```